 I recommend: Barlean’s Organic Fresh Flax Oil

-Flaxseed oil gained a lot of attention to season cast iron after a prominent blog wrote about it a couple of years back.
+Flaxseed oil to season cast ironware gained a lot of attention after a prominent blogger wrote glowingly about it a couple of years back.

-Flaxseed oil bonds to cast iron well providing an oily finish that food can slide off of, without sticking.
-If you cook with your cast iron pan frequently and frequently, flaxseed oil can be a good choice to season cast iron.
+The advantage of flaxseed oil is that it bonds to cast iron well, providing an oily finish that allows food to slide off without sticking.
+If you cook with your cast iron pan frequently and frequently, flaxseed oil is a good choice.

-It also drys naturally and naturally.
-This is an added benefit for cast iron, which is extremely sensitive to moisture.
+It also dries naturally, an added benefit for cast iron as it's susceptible to moisture.

-It’s a great oil to use during the first seasoning process of your cooking pan when you’ve got the time to do several seasons over hours.
-Be careful to purchase only flaxseed oil as if you mix it with other oils, it can cause smoke to be distorted and will not season well.
+It’s a great oil to use during the first seasoning process of your cookware if you’ve got time to do several seasons over hours.
+Be careful not to mix it with other oils, as it can cause the smoke to be distorted, and your pan will not season well.

-The flavor won’t be detected in the case of seasoning, however, since it’s a seed oil it’s ideal for pans that are regularly used.
-If you use your cast iron only every time, it may become rancid in your cupboard and emit the smell of oil painting.
+The flavor won’t be detected in the case of seasoning; however, since it’s a seed oil, it’s ideal for regularly used pans.
+However, if cast iron is used irregularly, it may become rancid in your cupboard.

 3. Avocado Oil For Seasoning Cast Iron

 I recommend: BetterBody Foods 100% Pure Avocado Oil